bitrix24/b24restdocs/api-reference/calendar/calendar-meeting-status-get.md

-# Get the participation status of the current user in the event calendar.meeting.status.get
+# Get the Participation Status of the Current User in the Event calendar.meeting.status.get

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}
+{% note alert "TO-DO _not deployed to prod_" %}

 - parameter types are not specified
 - examples are missing